 These things were first described by archaeologist Alfred Watkins in 1921.
 He claimed that in ancient times when Britain was very densely forested, people built roads in geographically convenient straight lines.
 He believed that the lines had been called "leys" because so many of them passed through towns with "ley" in their name.
 He would later claim that these "ley lines" existed in many countries all over the world, especially in Europe.
 His theories were generally dismissed by his peers, however.

-Then wacky occultists heard about it, and decided that they must be magical
+Then wacky occultists heard about it, and decided that they must

 Now ley lines (sometimes written as leylines) are hypothetical alignments between places of power

 , magnetic, or psychic in nature.
 These places of power are where two or more ley lines cross and are often known as Ley Nodes, Nodes, or Nexuses.
 Nodes are often regarded as spooky or unearthly.
 Stonehenge is said to be built on one such intersection.

 They are often invisible conduits of magical power that flow through the earth and air.
 Mages can tap into them to gain their powers.
 Places where multiple lines intersect at nodes attracts wizards like moths to the flame.